Mastering the Marathon: Fuel, Pace, and Mindset Strategies Backed by Smart Coaching

 4. Fuel: 30 g of carbs (a gel or a banana) every 30 minutes.

-5. Feedback: Check your heart‑rate zone every kilometre; stay within your personal pace zone.
+5. Feedback: check your heart-rate zone every kilometre; stay anchored in your personal pace zone.

 References